Does a Divorce Decree Override a Named Beneficiary?

 • If the insured named someone other than the beneficiary designated by court order

-Can a Divorce Decree Override a Named Beneficiary?
+Can a Divorce Decree Override a Named Beneficiary in a Life Insurance Policy?

 Yes.
-If the policyholder was married in a community property state and got divorced, the ex spouse may be entitled to some of the death benefit regardless of who is the named beneficiary.
+There are certain circumstances when a divorce decree will override a previously named life insurance beneficiary.
+If the policyholder was married in a community property state and got divorced, the ex-spouse may be entitled to some of the death benefit regardless of who is the named beneficiary.

 Also, if the policyholder is a child support or spousal support obligor, is under court order to name their support obligees as life insurance beneficiaries, and fails to do so, those support obligees may be entitled to the death benefit regardless of who is the named beneficiary.